Paris - Scots College

-On the second floor of the college the chapel contains a number of funerary monuments of Jacobite interest; while the monuments are still in good condition, almost all the remains of the deceased were lost during the French Revolution.
-There are monuments to:
+The chapel contains a number of funerary monuments of Jacobite interest; while the monuments are still in good condition, almost all the remains of the deceased were lost during the French Revolution.

 In addition to the monuments to the Royal Family, there are also several monuments to members of their court, most of which are set into the floor.

 To the left of the memorial to Queen Mary Beatrice is a square stone marking the spot where the heart of Mary, Duchess of Perth, formerly lay (no. 4 on the floorplan).
-This lady was the daughter of the third Marquess of Huntly and the second wife of the 1st Duke of Perth; she served as a Lady of the Bedchamber in Ordinary to Queen Mary Beatrice.
-6 The memorial stone is incised with tears which surround the outline of a heart, within which is a Latin inscription: 7
+This lady was the daughter of the third Marquess of Huntly and the third wife of the 1st Duke of Perth; she served as a Lady of the Bedchamber in Ordinary to Queen Mary Beatrice.
+9 The memorial stone is incised with tears which surround the outline of a heart, within which is a Latin inscription: 10

-To the left of the memorial to the 1st Duke of Perth and at the centre of the back wall of the chapel is a diamond-shaped memorial stone to Andrew Hay (no. 7 on the floorplan).
+To the left of the memorial to the 1st Duke of Perth and at the centre of the back wall of the chapel is a diamond-shaped memorial stone to Dr. Andrew Hay (no. 7 on the floorplan).
 This man was the son of Sir John Hay, of Barra and Lauds, Lord Clerk Register under King Charles I, and of his second wife Rebecca Thomson.
-He was a Catholic priest, and suffered terribly during the anti-Catholic riots in 1688.
+He was a Catholic priest, and suffered terribly during the anti-Catholic riots in London in 1688.
 Eventually he retired to the Scots College.
-10 The memorial stone has a Latin inscription: 11
+13 The memorial stone has a Latin inscription: 14

 1 H. Longueville Jones, "Sepulchral Inscriptions at the Scotch College, Paris", Collectanea Topographica et Genealogica (London: John Bowyer Nichols and Son, 1841), VII, 35.